NeuralSpaz/LinzerSchnitteSound/README.md

 For more information on the LinzerSchnitte Project:

-[Please see the LinzerSchnitte Receiver Repo] (https://github.com/RayGardiner/LinzerSchnitte-)
+[Please see the other LinzerSchnitte Receiver Repos] (https://github.com/LinzerSchnitte)

 [Please see the LinzerSchnitte Wiki] (http://www.aec.at/linzerschnitte/wiki/index.php/Main_Page)